Leonard does not recommend you take on this project unless you are fairly capable and handy.

 What I found out was they mostly all are nothing more than distributors of pools, just a replacement for brick-and-mortars.
 There are few pool manufacturers in the U.S, but the brand I ended up going with was Hydra.
 Pool Warehouse sells them, and I went with them mostly because their website was the most user-friendly for me.

 As a store (or distributor), I think they did a fine job.
 I have no complaints.
 This article is not a promotion for Pool Warehouse, it's just who I used, so I will not say anything more about them.

 Don't Forget the Permits

-I don't know about the building requirements for your area, but I had to pull a mechanical pool permit (which was excessively expensive) and a electrical permit (which was also expensive, but not nearly to the extent of the mechanical permit).
+I don't know about the building requirements for your area, but I had to pull a mechanical pool permit (which was excessively expensive) and an electrical permit (which was also expensive, but not nearly to the extent of the mechanical permit).

-The process here in Michigan is to submit your plans, which should include drawings, setbacks, and detailed information about the pool's fencing and other safety requirements, which they review and and approve or ask for changes.
+The process here in Michigan is to submit your plans, which should include drawings, setbacks, and detailed information about the pool's fencing and other safety requirements, which they review and approve or ask for changes.
 The approval process is an extra fee, of course.